Education Department sets up standard for partial relief of defrauded borrowers

 "It will make the process even more muddled for borrowers and the government," Cochrane said in an email.
 "The new draconian limits on student loan discharges would punish borrowers who manage to stay afloat despite being mistreated by their schools.
 A student lured into enrolling in and borrowing for a worthless program might see minimal to no relief if they were paying their bills by working in a completely unrelated job, earning minimum wage.”

+Other advocates said the formula for debt relief ignored whether a borrower was actually able to find a job in their field of study and that it would compare graduates to dropouts.

-Clare McCann, the deputy director of higher ed policy at New America and a former Obama Department of Education official, said the announcement leaves unanswered a lot of questions about how exactly the formula for partial relief will work.
+Clare McCann, the deputy director of higher education policy at New America and a former Obama Education Department official, said the announcement leaves unanswered a lot of questions about how exactly the formula for partial relief will work.
 She also questioned whether it is fair and legal to apply a different relief formula for Corinthian borrowers depending on the date their claim is reviewed.

 “There are also questions about whether or not this is really an appropriate way to develop this partial relief framework, given that there’s an ongoing rule-making process where they can get insight from stakeholders,” she said.